dryu99/boonwegig-pub/README.md

 Some key jobs that we run:
 - Everyday scraper runs @ 16:00 UTC
+- Everyday gh actions backups DB @ 17:00 UTC
-- Everyday Github Actions redeploys our client server @ 17:00 UTC.
+- Everyday gh actions redeploys our client server @ 17:30 UTC
   - This is done so DB changes get reflected on client (currently we leverage only static rendering on the client, so redeploying is the only way to show DB changes)

 ## Reminders
 - When you change ChatGPT prompt: go to dev environment, clear database, clear `posts` cache (you can keep `users` cache), and rerun `yarn dev` to try seeing results of new prompt
 - When you change any other part of the parsing process: just clear database, don't clear `posts` cache.
 - Check npm dependencies + umami updates
+- Scraping Exceptions:
+  - Jebidabang: b/c they don't upload timely posts but their concerts are lit, do a slightly manual scrape workflow - get their calendar html and pass it to chatgpt to parse out events

+## Today To-dos
+- [ ] SEO
+- [ ] scrape jebidabang

 ## CURRENT TODOS
 ONLY FOCUS ON SEOUL FOR NOW worry about vancouver when you get there